pulumi/docs/content/blog/year-in-review-2024/index.md

 Over 3,000 customers, including Nvidia, BMW, Unity Games, and Tivity Health, leveraged these solutions to enhance velocity, save costs, and secure their infrastructure.

-## Highlights Across the Product Innovation
+## Highlights of Releases and Enhancements

 ![Placeholder Image](pulumi-platform-vision.png)

 Pulumi's product innovations this year have empowered teams to automate, secure, and manage cloud infrastructure with confidence:

 - **[Pulumi ESC General Availability](https://www.pulumi.com/blog/pulumi-esc-ga/)**, redefining secrets management with features like dynamic credentials and hierarchical environments.
 New capabilities include secrets syncing with external stores like AWS Secrets Manager and Kubernetes operators for runtime integration.
-- **[Pulumi Insights 2.0](https://www.pulumi.com/blog/pulumi-insights-2/)** delivers AI-powered search, a comprehensive inventory for resources created by other tools like Terraform and CloudFormation, and automated remediation capabilities powered by CrossGuard.
+- **[Pulumi Insights 2.0](https://www.pulumi.com/blog/pulumi-insights-2/)** delivers AI-powered search, a comprehensive inventory of resources created by Pulumi IaC as well as other tools like Terraform and CloudFormation, and automated remediation capabilities powered by CrossGuard.
 - **[Pulumi Copilot](https://www.pulumi.com/product/copilot/)** leverages Generative AI to transform how teams diagnose and resolve IaC issues, providing instant feedback and deployment recommendations.
 - **[Pulumi Kubernetes Operator 2.0](https://www.pulumi.com/blog/pulumi-kubernetes-operator-2-0/)** introduced scalable, secure deployments with dedicated workspace pods, enhanced customization options, and improved stability under dynamic conditions.
 - **[Drift Detection and Remediation](https://www.pulumi.com/blog/drift-detection/)** in Pulumi Cloud now automates drift detection for all 180+ supported providers, ensuring infrastructure consistency, enhanced security, and reduced operational risks.